Achieving Energy Savings Targets through Smart Energy Monitoring and Control

 Optergy was chosen because it enabled two typically siloed systems to be combined into one platform.
 Combining Building Automation and Energy Management allowed smart energy saving control strategies using information from both systems.
 The Optergy solution also maintained compliance with the reporting requirements necessary to conduct the IPMVP vital to project verification.

-Optergy was used to visualise, track, monitor, control and alarm all utility usage and BMS systems over the multiple sites.
+Optergy was used to visualize, track, monitor, control and alarm all utility usage and BMS over the multiple sites.
 Optergy as a solution was imperative to the success and monitoring of the multi-campus project.

 As part of the strategic upgrades to meet their commitments, CSU chose to engage one BMS contractor to deliver an institutional-wide control system across the 17 buildings with Optergy implemented as the single supervisory interface for all integrated systems, including HVAC and the cogeneration plant.
 This allowed for streamlined results and energy tuning moving forward.